Pattern 500 Zlotych 1976 MW "200th Anniversary of the Death of Tadeusz Kosciuszko". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 500 Zlotych 1976 "200th Anniversary of the Death of Tadeusz Kosciuszko" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 598 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 600.
-Bidding took place May 6, 2016.
+The record price belongs to the lot 1267 sold at the Stary Sklep auction for PLN 1,150.
+Bidding took place February 13, 2021.

 Сondition